rust-stuco/lectures/week5/errors_traits.md

 }
 ```

-* Const Generics allow for multiple compilations of the same function with slightly different behavior
+* Const generics allow for multiple compilations of the same function with slightly different behavior
-* Const Generics representing "optional flags" is a common pattern
+* Const generics representing "optional flags" is a common pattern

 ---